 TIP: DO NOT buy drugs on the streets from dealers.
 They sell rubbish and can get very aggressive!

-If you’re really keen on buying XTC, cocaine, MDMA or any other illegal drug like that, we’d advice you to buy it in a club from someone who’s having a blast.
+If you’re really keen on buying XTC, cocaine, MDMA or any other illegal drug, we’d advice you to buy it in a club from someone who’s really having a blast.
 Usually it’s not that difficult to spot someone who has a bit more fun and energy than the rest of the crowd.
 Ask that person what he’s or she’s having and if there is anything for sale.

-It would be great to have the opportunity to get your drugs tested in every bar, club or festival.
+It would be great for people to have the opportunity to get their drugs tested in every bar, club or festival.
 Unfortunately, that’s not the case in Amsterdam yet.
 Hopefully the Dutch government will allow this in the near future.
-As we all know that drugs are being used in pretty much every club in the world.
+As we all know, drugs are being used in pretty much every club in the world.
 Lot of locals are using the services of that drug test lab.
 Or they go online to search for a drug report.

-In Amsterdam, there are several places where you can actually can get your hard drugs tested legally!
-Although XTC, MDMA, cocaine are illegal in the Netherlands, it’s still very popular here.
-There are many ways to get it tested in a way that is totally legal in the Netherlands!
+In Amsterdam, there are several places where you actually can get your hard drugs tested legally.
+Although XTC, MDMA, cocaine are illegal in the Netherlands, they are all still very popular here.
+There are many ways to get it tested in a way that is totally legal in the Netherlands.
 This is what most locals do before using it.

-In the last week of 2015 we interviewed August de Loor who is the founder of Amsterdam’s Drug Consultancy.
-We wanted to know more about those legal drug tests in Amsterdam.
-Great way to reduce risks among drug users.
-CLICK HERE to read this exclusive interview and to get some tips from this expert.
+We interviewed August de Loor who was the founder of Amsterdam’s Drug Consultancy Bureau.
+We wanted to know more about those legal drug tests in Amsterdam because it’s a good way to reduce risks among drug users.